cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 slug: /faq
 ---

-## What is the meaning of Validator Set Replication?

-VSR simply means that the same validator set is used to secure both the provider and consumer chains.
-VSR is ensured through ICS protocol which keeps consumers up to date with the validator set of the provider.

 ## What is a consumer chain?

-Consumer chain is blockchain operated by the same validator operators as the provider chain.
-The ICS protocol ensures the validator set replication properties (informs consumer chain about the current state of the validator set on the provider)
+Consumer chain is blockchain operated by (a subset of) the validators of the provider chain.
+The ICS protocol ensures that the consumer chain gets information about which validators should run it (informs consumer chain about the current state of the validator set and the opted in validators for this consumer chain on the provider).

 Consumer chains are run on infrastructure (virtual or physical machines) distinct from the provider, have their own configurations and operating requirements.